bml-research/data_analysis_bml/data/data_01_index.md

 ### Calculations and visualization methods on different data types

-It is not possible to perferm all types of calculations, comparisons and visualizations on all data types.
+It is not possible to perform all types of calculations, comparisons and visualizations on all data types.
 As explained above, you can not perform ratio comparisons on interval data.
 Obviously, you can not (directly) create bar graphs or histograms on nominal or ordinal data.
 However, you can calculate frequencies and a proportion (by dividing the frequency by the total number of events) on nominal and ordinal data.
 Proper visualisations of nominal and ordinal data are Pie Charts and Bar Charts.
 Because nominal data is categorical data that can take on a limited number of values that don't have an inherent order or numerical meaning, some types of visualizations that are used to represent quantitative data, such as continuous data, are not suitable for representing nominal data.

 Some examples of visualization types that are not suitible on certain data types are listed below: